 The U.S. Government cannot get U.S. citizens released from foreign jails.
 However, U.S. Consular Officers will insist on prompt access to an arrested U.S. citizen, provide a list of attorneys, offer to contact the arrested U.S. citizen’s family or friends, visit on a regular basis, provide dietary supplements if needed, and keep the Department of State informed.
 We can and do monitor conditions in foreign prisons and can protest allegations of abuse against U.S. citizen prisoners when requested to do so.
 We work with prison officials to ensure treatment consistent with internationally recognized standards of human rights and to ensure that U.S. citizens are afforded due process under local laws.

-While in a foreign country, a U.S. citizen is subject to that country’s laws and regulations, which sometimes differ significantly from those in the United States and may not afford the same protections available to the individual under U.S. law.
-Persons violating the law in a foreign country, even unknowingly, may be expelled, fined, arrested, or imprisoned.
+While in a foreign country, a U.S. citizen is subject to that country’s laws and regulations which sometimes differ significantly from those in the United States and may not afford the protections available to the individual under U.S. law.
+Penalties for breaking the law in a foreign country can be more severe than in the United States for similar offenses.
+Persons violating the law, even unknowingly, may be expelled, fined, arrested, or imprisoned.

 The Office of Overseas Citizens Services (OCS) at the Department of State in Washington, D.C., is the point of contact for family members in the United States who are concerned about an U.S. citizen family member who has been arrested abroad.
 You can reach OCS by calling 1-888-407-4747.
-Concerned family members also may contact the U.S. Embassy in Kyiv at +38-044-521-5566 or mailto: firstname.lastname@example.org
+Concerned family members also may contact the U.S. Embassy in Kyiv at +38-044-521-5566 during working hours and at +38-044-521-5000 afterhours or mail to: firstname.lastname@example.org.